Grace Fisk: Youth

 Fisk has represented England at under-17, under-19, under-20 and under-21 level.
 Having scored twice against Bulgaria in qualifying, Fisk started all three games for England at the 2015 UEFA Women's Under-17 Championship as the team were knocked out at the group stage.
 Fisk also appeared in every game at the 2017 UEFA Women's Under-19 Championship where England finished in 5th place, beating Scotland in the U20 World Cup qualifying play-off.
 Fisk captained the England squad that won a bronze medal at the 2018 U20 World Cup in France, beating the host nation on penalties in the third place match.

 Senior

 In February 2020, Fisk received her first senior England call-up as part of the 2020 SheBelieves Cup squad.
 In October 2025, still uncapped for the senior team, she received her first call up in the Weigman era as a replacement for Katie Reid.

+On 1 December 2025, Fisk had to withdraw from the England squad, after picking up a small injury.
+In February 2026, she was again called up to the squad for 2027 FIFA Women's World Cup qualification matches.